Safety of journalists: Violence against journalists

 From 2016 to 2020, UNESCO Director-General Audrey Azoulay condemned the deaths of 400 journalists.
-A downward trend is observed compared to the period from 2012 to 2016, when the Director-General of UNESCO condemned the death of 530 journalists, which is equivalent to an average of two death per week.
+A downward trend is observed compared to the period from 2012 to 2016, when the Director-General of UNESCO condemned the death of 530 journalists, which is equivalent to an average of two deaths per week.
 In 2021, 55 killings of journalists were recorded, this is the lowest number recorded by the Director-General of UNESCO in 14 years.
 In 2020, most of the murders committed against journalists took place in a context other than that of an armed conflict, representing 61% of the murders of journalists of the year.
-The opposite trend was observed for the year 2016, where 50% of killings took place in countries in countries experiencing armed conflict.
+The opposite trend was observed for the year 2016, where 50% of killings took place in countries experiencing armed conflict.

 According to the Committee to Protect Journalists (CPJ), nearly 50 per cent of those whose death was confirmed to be related to their work as journalist were murdered, while 36 per cent were caught in the crossfire and 14% killed while on dangerous assignment.
 According to the NGO, political groups were the most likely source of violence (36%) in these killings, followed by military officials (22%) and unknown sources (20%).